Menu

 As the maximum blood alcohol limit for drivers is 0.02%, it is advised that you don’t drink anything at all.
 Anyone caught exceeding the alcohol limit will be heavily fined and can face imprisonment.

-You don’t need a Swedish driver’s license to enjoy a road trip in Sweden.
-That said, you must have a full driving license, passport and proof of insurance with you when driving.
+You don’t need a Swedish driving licence to enjoy a road trip in Sweden.
+That said, you must have a full driving licence, passport and proof of insurance with you when driving.

 Driving requirements